AlessandroSironi/ODC-Challenges-24/0. FINAL_CTF/RateLimited/rate_writeup.md

 The goal of this challenge was to bypass the timing constraints on the likes of a post submitted by the user.

 ## Vulnerability
 In this case, the vulnerability that could be exploited from a Race Condition is the check of the timing of the likes, as the wait between one and the other was significantly high.
+However, the actual check required the other likes to have been already registered.

 ## Exploit